syazwankamal/personal-finance-tracker/PRD_Serverless_Backend.md

 *   **Currency:** If user says "bucks" or "dollars" but context is `MYR`, assume `MYR` unless explicitly stated otherwise (e.g., "USD 50").
 *   **Date:** "Today" = `currentDate`.
 "Yesterday" = `currentDate - 1 day`.
 *   **Ambiguity:** If user says "Apple", ask: "Was this 'Groceries' or 'Electronics'?" instead of guessing.

+---

+## 10. Client Implementation Requirements

+### 10.1 Double Submission Prevention
+To protect against accidental double-charging of the AI quota and UI glitches:
+1.  **Loading State:** The "Send" button in the AI Chat must be disabled immediately upon click.
+2.  **Input Lock:** The text input field should be read-only while a request is in flight.
+3.  **Visual Feedback:** A "Thinking..." or loading spinner must be shown in the chat window to indicate background processing.

+### 10.2 State Persistence
+1.  **In-Memory State:** The `current_state` (partial expense data) should be kept in the component state or a dedicated store during the conversation.
+2.  **Reset:** The state must be cleared once an expense is successfully created or the user manually cancels the flow.
+3.  **Prompt Construction:** The client is responsible for sending the `previousState` to the backend.
+The backend will inject this state into the System Prompt so the AI understands the progress (e.g., "We already know the amount is RM 50.
+Now we just need the category.").